 The purchase order number is especially useful for tracking.
 Sellers are able to match shipments with purchases using PO numbers, which include information about that particular order and its buyer.
 On the flip side, purchase orders also include seller’s information for the buyer’s benefit and convenience.

-After a buyers generates a purchase order, the seller prepares an invoice which will be sent to the buyer.
-An invoice is a non-negotiable document issued by a seller to a buyer.
+The seller prepares an invoice for the buyer after the buyer generates a purchase order.
+An invoice is a non-negotiable document.
+The seller issues it to a buyer.
 It identifies the trading parties, lists, describes, and quantifies the items sold, shows the date of shipment and mode of transport, prices and discounts, and delivery and payment terms.

 As you may have noticed, invoices and purchase orders outline many of the same details.
 This makes sense because the invoice basically acts as a bill for the order.